jcraigk/phishin/README.md

  BACKBURNER
   * on mobile (<400 or whatever), show sidebar-filters underneath (?)
   * mag glass is blue in search on focus
-  * look for random console errors
+  * look for console errors
   * fade excerpts in/out (?)
   * Map in sidebar of show?
   * Have a "display more..." on search results if > 20 per category